Share |

 d'Overbroeck’s also offers a Journalism/videography scholarship.

 Age range.
-11–18.
-(11–14: day only; 14–18: day and boarding.)
+11–19.
+(11–14: day only; 14–19: day and boarding.)

 Number in school.
-692.
+625.

 We have small classes so that every student gets the attention they need from our highly qualified teachers in a supportive and encouraging environment.
 Teaching is interactive to generate enthusiasm for the subject, sound academic skills, and effective working habits – while at the same time providing a thorough preparation for public examinations.
-We offer a caring, creative, nurturing and relatively informal environment where, no matter what a student’s interests are, they will find plenty of opportunities to explore.
+We offer a caring, creative, nurturing and relatively informal environment where; no matter what a student’s interests are, they will find plenty of opportunities to explore.
 The range of opportunities on offer at d’Overbroeck’s is outstanding, so we encourage you to read on to find out more and visit our website.

 Our school is high-achieving and academically rigorous, and students will receive expert guidance on how to make the most of their experience with us considering their long-term goals.
-We expect high standards of commitment and effort from our students and have a track record of strong GCSE and A Level results.
+We expect high standards of commitment and effort from our students and have a track record of strong GCSE and A level results.
 Once enrolled at the school, our staff work closely with each student to make sure they are getting the advice and support they need.
 Pastoral care and support for each student is an essential feature at d’Overbroeck’s, where wellbeing and happiness are prioritised alongside responsibility and achievement.

 Our Principal, Patrick Horne says: